mroughan/aleph-zero-heroes/content/staging/post_julia3.md

 is easy for a statistician to get going, and worth doing from the point of view of performance (Julia's main selling point).

+The other comparison we will consider here is against Matlab's `glmfit` package.
+Julia seems in many ways to be modelled on Matlab, but with many improvements, so this is another natural comparison.

 # GLM

 The strength of a language these days is not its core, it's the